Updated: Monday, October 15, 2018 9:54 am EDT

 DNA testing revealed that the clothing Tibbetts was wearing when he checked himself into the hospital was covered in blood, matching the victims.
 The vehicle stolen by Tibbetts was also found to have blood inside it.

 Please pray for peace and healing for the families of Judith Crawford and Fred Hicks.
-Please pray for strength for the family of Raymond.
-Please pray that if Raymond is innocent, lacks the competency to be executed, or should not be executed for any other reason, that evidence will be presented prior to his execution.
-Please pray that Raymond may come to find a personal relationship with Jesus Christ, if he has not already found one.
+Please pray that Raymond may come to find a personal relationship with Jesus Christ, if he has not already.